Judge approves temporary child support agreement in Biden paternity case

 BATESVILLE, Ark.
-(KAIT) - The judge presiding over the paternity and custody case involving Hunter Biden, the son of former Vice President and Democratic presidential primary candidate Joe Biden, has granted a request to continue the case to a new date.
+(KAIT) - The judge presiding over the paternity and custody case involving Hunter Biden, the son of former Vice President and Democratic presidential primary candidate Joe Biden, has approved a temporary child support order in the case.

 Hunter Biden and Lunden Roberts are currently in the middle of a child custody case involving Roberts' child.
 DNA testing determined with "scientific certainty" that Biden is the father.